NewYorkCityCouncil/fullstack-coding-challenge/README.md

 3. Single digit districts numbers are padded by a zero in the Complaint table, **BUT** single digit district numbers in the UserProfile table are **NOT** padded by a zero.
 You will need to take this into consideration when writing your code.

 ## How to Start
-1. Start by forking our [Github repository](https://github.com/NewYorkCityCouncil/fullstack-coding-challenge) that contains the starter code.
+1. Start by **cloning** this [Github repository](https://github.com/NewYorkCityCouncil/fullstack-coding-challenge) to download the starter code.
-2. Make sure your forked repository is **public** so the team can access and review the code.
+2. Make sure your repository is **public** so the team can access and review the code.
 3. Make sure you have python (**version 3.6 or greater**) and node installed.
 4. Inside the main directory (`fullstack-coding-challenge/testApp`), run the following commands to install your dependencies and set up your database:
     - `pip install -r requirements.txt` (you can do this in a virtual environment like venv or anaconda if you’d like)